ningzhibin/metareport/README.md

 metareport heavily relies on rmetalab

+install from github (note that github might not be updated timely)

 ```
 devtools::install_github("northomics/rmetalab")
 devtools::install_github("northomics/metareport")

+library(rmetalab)
+library(metareport)

 ```

-After everything installed, you should be able to run the followings.
+After successful installation, you should be able to run the following commands:
 Check the working directory for the reports just generated.